Instant Pot Spaghetti

 - 25 ounce jar marinara sauce, see note below

 - Turn on the Instant Pot sauté function and add the ground beef.
 Cook, crumbling with a spoon or spatula, until browned.
 Turn the Instant Pot off.
 Drain off any excess grease.

-- Add the Italian seasoning, garlic powder, salt, pepper and water.
+- Add the water, Italian seasoning, garlic powder, salt and pepper.
 Stir until well combined, scraping up any browned bits from the bottom of the pot.

 - Take small handfuls of the spaghetti noodles, break them in half, and lay them in the pot arranged in different directions (to prevent the spaghetti from sticking together).
 Do not stir.

 - Pour the tomato sauce and marinara sauce over the spaghetti.
 Do not stir.